jonathanwhitedev/python-jack/README.md

 As part of the UX specification and planning phase it was noted that there was a lack of free resources to play and practice games such as blackjack online in a safe enviroment, totally add free .

-- __As a visiting user, I would like free blackjack related games.__
+- __As a visiting user, I would like a free blackjack related games.__

 Over three quarters of those surveyed (100), also came to agreement there were not many quizes online that were free.
 Many required signing up, and/or applications that wanted money for generated quizes on apps through App Store or Google Play, of which many were very poorly rated.
 Santa's Big Christmas Quiz will remain free to all and readily available to all who seek it.